kettanaito/naming-cheatsheet/README.md

 ```

 #### `should`
-Reflects a conditional statement (returns `Boolean`) tightly coupled with a certain action.
+Reflects a positive conditional statement (returns `Boolean`) tightly coupled with a certain action.

 ```js
 const currentUrl = 'https://dev.com';